MoscaDotTo/Winapp2/README.md

 Excluding a file or path:

-In a situation where you are writting an entry, but you do not want to remove a certain file because it may damage your software, ExcludeKEys can be used.
+In a situation where you are writting an entry, but you do not want to remove a certain file because it may damage your software, ExcludeKeys can be used.
 You may use ExcludeKeys to exclude a file, path, or a registry key.
 Wildcards are also accepable in ExcludeKeys.
 Examples are below.

 Example 1: